Medical

 ST

-Specialist Services offered through Telemedicine at the door step of village people: Psychiatrist, Gynaecologist, ENT, Medicine, Oncologist, Community Medicine.
+Specialist Services offered through Telemedicine at the door step of village people: Medicine, Psychiatrist, Gynaecologist, ENT, General cum Cardiothoracic, Community Medicine.

-Four fundamental benefits from Vivek Sanjivani Telemedicine services
+Five fundamental benefits from Vivek Sanjivani Telemedicine services:

-2. Cost Efficiencies – Reducing the cost of healthcare is one of the most important reasons for funding and adopting telemedicine technologies.
-Our Telemedicine has shown reduction in cost of healthcare and increased efficiency through better management of chronic diseases, shared health professional staffing, reduced travel times specially for the specialist doctors who can provide treatment from far off places.
+3. Cost Efficiencies – Reducing the cost of healthcare is one of the most important reasons for funding and adopting telemedicine technologies.
+Our Telemedicine has shown reduction in cost of healthcare by Rs 600-1000 per visit for a patient and increased efficiency through better management of chronic diseases, shared health professional staffing, reduced travel times specially for the specialist doctors who can provide treatment from far off places.

-3. Improved Quality – Our experiences have consistently shown that the quality of healthcare services delivered via telemedicine are as good as those given in traditional in-person consultations.
+4. Improved Quality Healthcare – Our experiences have consistently shown that the quality of healthcare services delivered via telemedicine are as good as those given in traditional in-person consultations.

-4. Within the reach of Patients – Over the last three years, our study and experiences have shown satisfaction about recovery of the patients through our telemedicine services.
+5. Within the reach of Patients – Over the last four years, our study and experiences have shown satisfaction about recovery of the patients through our telemedicine services.
 The services offered to our patients at the rural areas might not be available to them otherwise at their door steps, and they must travel long distances.

 Key Output Indicators